apache/directory-fortress-core/README.md

  * SECTION 6.
 Instructions for installing OpenLDAP.
  * SECTION 7.
 Instructions for using Apache Fortress with OpenLDAP.
  * SECTION 8.
 Instructions to integration test.
  * SECTION 9.
-Instructions to load policy data using Apache Fortress load utility.
+Instructions to load policy data using Apache Fortress Load utility.
  * SECTION 10.
-Instructions to run the command line interpreter (CLI) utility.
+Instructions to run the Apache Fortress Command Line Interpreter (CLI).
  * SECTION 11.
-Instructions to run the command console.
+Instructions to run the Apache Fortress Command Console.
  * SECTION 12.
 Instructions to build and test the Apache Fortress samples.
  * SECTION 13.
 Instructions to performance test.
  * SECTION 14.
 Instructions to encrypt LDAP passwords used in config files.